molsonkiko/JsonToolsNppPlugin/docs/README.md

 By default, this app can parse a superset of JSON that is very slightly more permissive than the [original JSON specification](https://json.org).
 This app parses `NaN` as the floating point `Not-A-Number` and `Infinity` as the floating point Infinity.

 You can change the settings to make the parser more or less inclusive.
-For example, the original spec doesn't allow strings to be surrounded in single quotes, nor does it allow JavaScript comments in the file.
+For example, the original spec doesn't allow strings to be surrounded in single quotes, nor does it allow comments in the file.
 Thus, such JSON will cause our parser to throw an error.

 ![The default parser settings don't allow singlequoted strings or comments](/docs/json%20parser%20error%20due%20to%20singlequotes.PNG)